16 Sep Exhibition Stand Design: 10 Ways to Get More Attention

 - Main exhibitions

-- Following the ‘industry leader’… which can actually be a great strategy.
+- Following the ‘industry leader’ – which can actually be a great strategy.
 They’ll drive natural footfall to the area, which you can benefit from.
-And there’s an interesting psychology with being placed next to the industry leader, where attendees associate you as similar and you can position yourself as their key competitor.
+And there’s interesting psychology with being placed next to the industry leader, where attendees associate you as similar and you can position yourself as their key competitor.

-7. Package yourself – exhibition stand design which have the wow factor!
+Package yourself – exhibition stand designs which have the wow factor!

 The format will be influenced by the type of location you’ve chosen – island, corner or side stand.
 Pop-up and go exhibition displays are great if you’re a smaller operator or if you’re just starting out.
 They’re easy to build and transport.
-They’re cost-effective and reusable.
-And can still have big impact with their graphics.
+They’re cost-effective and reusable, and can still have a big impact with their graphics.

 Modular exhibition displays allow you to create more innovative formats, but are still easy to assemble and reuse.
 The pieces are broken down into modules so you can adjust the size and shape from exhibition to exhibition; creating new and exciting designs and shapes as you go.

-To create real impact, you should work with a specialist exhibition stand company to create eye catching and bold designs.
+To create real impact, you should work with a specialist exhibition stand company, such as Vinyline Graphics, to create an eye-catching and bold exhibition stand design.